-1. A1 is used for normal case and if N is greater than 1.
+1. L2 is used for the normal case and if N is greater than 1.

-2. A2 is used for word-overlap case.
+2. L3 is used for the word-overlap case.

-3. A3 is used for one-byte operands.
+3. L4 is used for one-byte operands.

-4. A4 (exclusive or only) is used if N is greater than 1, the low-order three bits of the source address are equal to the low-order three bits of the destination address, and both operands are in the same double-word.
+4. L5 applies only to exclusive or instruction and is used if N is greater than 1, the low-order three bits of the source address are the same as the low-order three bits of the destination address, and both operands are in the same doubleword.